Amazonia

 Also on this tour program: The infamous “Death Road” and a 100 years time travel in Totora.

-Photographer get prepared for an unforgettable 2 day trip to Amazonia.
-From a safe longboat or on a hike, we can observe capivaras (species of water pig), thousands of birds, sweet water dolphins, anacondas, 3.5m long crocodiles, turtles and curious groups of monkeys.
+Photographer get prepared for an unforgettable 2 day trip to the Amazonia pampa.
+From a safe longboat or on a hike, we can observe Capybaras (species of water pig), thousands of birds, sweet water dolphins, anacondas, 3.5m long crocodiles, turtles and curious groups of monkeys.
 Special events are: Crocodile watching on a night excursion, the piranhas fishing and the swimming with sweet water dolphins… don´t try the opposite!

 Highest riding peak: 4.650m.

-Leaving the crowded streets of La Paz behind us, we climb the “cumbre de Coroico” till 4.650 m altitude.
-Today we have to traverse the famous “Death Road”, what was once officially the most dangerous road in the world.
+Leaving the crowded streets of La Paz behind us, we climb the “Cumbre de Coroico” till 4.650 m altitude.
+Today we have to traverse the infamous “Death Road”, what was once officially the most dangerous road in the world.
 Plummeting down into the tropical Yungas region the views are magnificent and if we keep our speed down, we have a very good chance to arrive safely in Coroico.
-If we survive this, we get a chance to prove our bravery on a 500 m zip line, maybe in spider position!
+If we survive the “Death Road”, we get a second chance to prove our bravery on a 500 m zip line.

-After all this, we get to ride a real death road as it continues from Coroico to Caranavi.
+After all this, we continue on damaged asphalt road and some parts of the ancient “Death Road”, as it continues from Coroico to Caranavi.
 This time there are no tourists on mountain bikes.
 Instead it is filled with cars, trucks and buses that are all in a deadly hurry.

 Day 8.
 Amazonia (by local tour operator) via Santa Rosa de Yucuma (alt.
-170m) 105 km by bus and boat
+170m), 105 km by mini bus and boat

-The road to Santa Rosa is rough, dusty and hot, but just before it all becomes too much we have an relaxing touristic lunch.
+On the road to Santa Rosa we already can observe some animals.
+Here we have an relaxing touristic lunch.
 In the afternoon we change to the typical longboats to reach our pampa lodge on the shores of the Yacumo river.

-Once installed, we start exploring this amazing natural hub, filled to the brim with wild animals such as crocodiles, capybaras, sweet water dolphins, turtles, various sorts of monkeys and literally thousands of birds.
+Once installed, we start exploring this amazing natural hub, filled to the brim with wild animals such as crocodiles, Capybaras (big rodents), sweet water dolphins, turtles, various species of monkeys and literally thousands of birds.

-After dinner we try our luck with piranha fishing and at night we do some extremely exciting crocodile hunting (all ecofriendly of course).
+After dinner we try our luck with piranha fishing and at night we do some extremely exciting crocodile watching (all ecofriendly of course).

 Day 9.
 Amazonia (by local tour operator) and return to Rurrenabaque